After-Sales and Lease Services

 A commonly encountered sub-category of the business visitor work permit exemption applies to individuals who are entering Canada to provide after-sales/lease services.

-Eligible individuals must be seeking entry to repair; service; set-up, which do not include hands-on activities; test, or supervise work on equipment, machinery or software manufactured outside of Canada and purchased outside Canada by a Canadian entity.
+Eligible individuals must be seeking entry to repair; service; set-up, which does not include hands-on activities; test, or supervise work on equipment, machinery or software manufactured outside of Canada and purchased outside Canada by a Canadian entity.
 This means that if, for instance, a Canadian manufactured product is sold in Canada by a U.S. entity.

 The After-sales and lease services must be performed as part of the original contract or extended sales agreement, lease or rental agreement, warranty, or service contract.

 Further, it must be performed by an Original Equipment Manufacturer (OEM), an employee of the OEM, or a third party that was identified in the original of sale agreement for that specific purpose.

-As long as it is provided for in the original sales agreement or extended warranty, the business person can:
+As long as it is provided for in the original sales agreement or extended warranty, the foreign national can:

 - Install, set up and test the commercial equipment, machinery or software, provided such work entails the need for proprietary or product-specific knowledge;

 - Train or supervise Canadian workers on the commercial equipment, machinery and software;